Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 The flower value is used to determine what flower the bee should use for pollen/nectar gathering.
 We provide a few different options for the flower value and may provide more in the future.
 Currently, the options available for a flower include three separate tags or a block ID as seen below.
 In addition, we've added general block tag support as well.

+!!! note
-*Note:* Block tag support does not include fluid tags.
+	Block tag support does not include fluid tags.
 Fluids must be specified by the source block name only.

 `#!json "flower": "all"`    <-------- This lets the bee use all available flowers including modded flowers.<br>
 `#!json "flower": "tall"`   <-------- This lets the bee use only flowers with the tag "tall" such as the rose bush.<br>